saurabhdeshpande93/gp-auto-regression/README.md

 ## Gaussian Process Regression + Deep Neural Network Autoencoder for Probabilistic Surrogate Modeling in Nonlinear Mechanics of Solids

 This work introduces an approach that combines autoencoder networks with the probabilistic regression capabilities of Gaussian processes.
-The autoencoder provides a low-dimensional representation of the solution space, while the Gaussian Processes (GPs) provides a probabilistic mapping between the low-dimensional inputs and outputs.
-We show the applications of the proposed approach in predicting non-linear deformation of solids along with associated uncertainties.
+The autoencoder provides a low-dimensional representation of the solution space, while the Gaussian Processes (GPs) provide a probabilistic mapping between the low-dimensional inputs and outputs.
+We show the applications of the proposed approach in predicting the non-linear deformation of solids along with associated uncertainties.
 <br />

 ### Framework Overview

-The framework is used to predict full field displacement of solid bodies subjected along with uncertainties, provided forces applied on it.
+The framework takes force inputs and predicts full-field displacements of solid bodies along with uncertainties.

 The proposed framework has two stages
-1. **Training**: <br />
+**1. Training**: <br />
 - Autoencoder Network Training: Train the autoencoder network on full field displacement data and use the encoder part to obtain latent representations of the full field displacements.
 - Gaussian Processes Training: Use the latent representations obtained using the autoencoder network to train independent GPs.
 The input features for the GPs are body force density vectors, each with a dimension of 3.